 Acoustic wave therapy, also known as shock wave therapy, is a minimally-invasive procedure that relies on high-frequency low-intensity sound waves to improve blood flow to the penis.
 The primary objective of acoustic wave therapy is to optimize sexual performance in men whose erectile problems are a result of poor blood flow.

 How Does Acoustic Wave Therapy for ED Work?

 Shock wave therapy is mostly misunderstood as the term “shock wave” makes people think they will be shocked with electricity.
 That explains why many men are reluctant to give this therapy a try and wonder whether there’s an at-home acoustic wave therapy for ED so they can do it themselves.

 It doesn’t work that way, though.

-Acoustic wave therapy relies on the low-frequency sound waves to improve erectile function.
+Acoustic wave therapy relies on low-frequency sound waves to improve erectile function.
 The noninvasive medical device applies motion waves to the male genital area.
 These motions work to break up micro-plaque in blood vessels to enhance blood flow to the penis and give men stronger and harder erections.

 During acoustic wave therapy, the sound waves of varying energy trigger neovascularization (1), i.e., the formation of new function networks of blood cells for improved blood flow.